This dish works wonderfully as an entree salad, a side salad, or for serving buffet-style.

 We just love a good Greek salad.
 And we just love grilled skirt steak.
 Put them together, and you’ve got a perfect culinary marriage!
 Serve with warm crusty garlic bread, and you’ve got an entree salad that will delight your guests, no doubt!

-Putting together this classic salad is actually no difficult.
+Putting together this classic salad is actually not difficult at all.

 Our cut of choice is skirt steak because it is highly marbled.
-The only thing you’ll need to marinade the steak for at least 4 hours so the marbling will soften and because extremely tender and melt-in-your mouth once grilled.
+The Greek steak marinade consists of classic Greek flavors and makes the meat extremely tender and melt-in-your-mouth delicious once grilled.

 Feta cheese is classically Greek and is the perfect choice for this salad.

 While the meat is getting all tender and flavorful in the fridge, it’s time to marinate it with our classic Greek salad dressing recipe.

 EXPERT TIP: Feta cheese has a distinct taste that we just love.
 We recommend going with 8 oz. of cheese, which delivers a bold (but not too much!) feta taste.
 If you want more of the salad and less cheese, then go with 6 oz. of cheese.
 Allowing the cheese and marinade to chill in the fridge for an hour or two just deepens the flavor profile.
 However, in a pinch, the cheese is good as is right after you mix in the marinade.